 7. Increase my faith in God.
 I will use my difficulties to come closer to my Creator.
 When faced with a challenge, I will ask for His help and make reasonable efforts to address the situation.
 I will remind myself, “This is from God for my eternal benefit.
 Part of fulfilling my life’s purpose is doing what I can to overcome and grow from this challenge.
 This will work out in the end; either in this world or in the next.
 God is with me, giving me the strength and courage I need to triumph.”

-(A shorter version, when appropriate, is to say to yourself enthusiastically when faced with a challenge, “It’s going to be great!”
-You don’t know how or when – in this world or the next – but somehow you will gain from the challenge; it will be a steppingstone to achieving greatness.)
+(A shorter version, when appropriate, is to say to yourself enthusiastically when faced with a challenge, “It’s going to be great!
+I don’t know how or when – in this world or the next – but somehow I will gain from this challenge; it will be a steppingstone to achieving greatness.”)

 8. Study Torah.
-I will study God’s Torah during a set time.
+I will study God’s Torah.
 I thirst for His wisdom.

-(There are many areas of the Torah to study, focus on those to which you are most drawn.
-You can study from a book, read an article, study with a partner, attend a class, or listen to recorded lectures during your commute or while exercising.
+(Preferably have a set time each day you study Torah.
+There are many areas to study, focus on those to which you are most drawn.
+You can study from a book, read an article, study with a partner, attend a class, or listen to recorded lectures.
 Even if only for a few minutes, nourish your soul daily with God’s Torah.)

 9. Speak to God.
 I will talk to God and deepen my relationship with Him.
 I yearn for His closeness.

-(Two ways to do this: (1) Recite daily at least one prayer with intention.
-(2) Talk to God informally: Thank Him for what is going well in your life and ask Him to help you with challenges.)
+(For formal prayer, recite daily at least one prayer or Psalm with intention.
+For informal prayer, Thank God for what is going well in your life and ask Him for help with challenges.)

 10. Surrender to God.
 “God, I surrender to You.
 Please help me do Your will and fulfill Your Torah.
-When I lapse, please give me the strength to repent right away and begin again with a fresh start.”
+When I lapse, please give me the strength to repent right away, begin again with a fresh start, and come even closer to You.”

 (Observance is not all or nothing; the more you observe, the more you benefit, in both clear and hidden ways.
-Pick a particular area in which you are motivated to strengthen your observance, and commit to a specific and doable upgrade in observance.
-For more on surrendering to God, see, “Surrendering to God: 3 steps to transcend your ego.”)
+Pick a particular area in which you are motivated to strengthen your observance, and commit to a specific and doable upgrade.)

 Looking over these 10 items, which one will you start doing today?